dyhes/zulip/templates/zerver/help/disable-message-edit-history.md

 {!admin-only.md!}

-In Zulip, users can [view the edit history of a message](/help/view-a-messages-edit-history).
+In Aloha, users can [view the edit history of a message](/help/view-a-messages-edit-history).

 To remove the edit history of a single message, it is usually best to [delete the message](edit-or-delete-a-message) entirely.
 However, you can